 - Comfortable walking shoes

-- Sunscreen and after-sun high index & insect repellent
+- Sunscreen and after-sun with high SPF index & insect repellent

-- a selection of technical equipment and accessories approved by our naturalists
+- A wide range of technical equipment for polar expeditions, approved by our experts

 - Two delivery options: delivery to your home or directly to your cabin on board the ship